STGDanny/bconv/README.md

 		```

  - Alternatively:
-	- Navigate to the folder containing the exe
+	- Navigate to the folder containing the exe.
-	- Call bconv.exe followed by the string you want to translate
+	- Call bconv.exe followed by the string you want to translate.

 ## Dependencies